 Lightweight suitcases are more popular than ever – and many brands proudly advertise their models as “ultra light”.
 But when you take a closer look, some of them turn out to be anything but.
 That’s why I’ve put together a clear and honest comparison of the lightest suitcases from the UK’s top luggage brands.

 First, you’ll find a list of the 15 lightest models I came across.
-Then I’ll share four personal recommendations – depending on what matters most to you: from reliable all-rounders to great-value picks.
+Then I’ll share five personal recommendations – depending on what matters most to you: from reliable all-rounders to great-value picks.

 About the author